tonyketcham/puerh.wtf/app/tests/README.md

 ### Test Page Wrapper

-The `TestPageWrapper` component ensures test pages are only rendered in development mode:
+The `TestPageWrapper` component ensures test pages are only rendered in appropriate environments:

 ```tsx
 import TestPageWrapper from "@/lib/components/TestPageWrapper"